brockhager/neuroswarm/wiki/Getting-Started/FAQ.md

 - `npm test` for JavaScript/TypeScript
 - `cargo test` for Rust
 - `Invoke-Pester` for PowerShell scripts
+- Integration tests for cross-system validation

 ## Governance

 ### Q: How do I participate in governance?
-**A:** Join our weekly rituals documented in [governance/rituals.md](../governance/rituals.md).
+**A:** Join our weekly rituals documented in [Governance/rituals.md](../Governance/rituals.md).
 All decisions are logged in our transparency record.

 ### Q: What's the difference between off-chain and on-chain governance?
 **A:** Off-chain governance handles community decisions and development direction.
 On-chain governance manages protocol parameters and smart contract updates.